 Both mean "NOT PASS", but there is a subtle difference, and it has to do with history.

 Before DMARC came along, SPF tried to allow its users to express policy -- that is, what should be done if SPF fails. "softfail" was largely interpreted to mean "NOT PASS". "fail" was interpreted by a few operators to mean "NOT PASS AND DISCARD THIS FAILING EMAIL".

 Discarding email based on SPF results ended up causing too much legitimate email to be dropped (because of improperly configured SPF records, or vendors who didn't understand how to send SPF-compliant email), and almost all receivers ended up using SPF as input for anti-spam engines.
 However, a few operators still interpreted "fail" as meaning "NOT PASS AND DISCARD".

 However, if you operate with "-all" in your SPF record, you might run into an operator (once in a blue moon) that discards otherwise legitimate email.
 Debugging this issue can be difficult.
-This issue can be sidestepped by using "~all" instead of "-all".
+This issue could be sidestepped by using "~all" instead of "-all".
 Alternatively, use of "-all" can still be quite valuable in conveying confidence in the correctness of your SPF record; with that flag it is more likely that a failed match will result in fraudulent messages being discarded by MTAs which do not yet support DMARC.